-- (iv) A statement that the applicant is entitled to obtain a free copy of the credit report from the credit reporting agency within sixty days of the notice; - (v) A statement that the applicant has the right to examine the credit report; and - (vi) A statement that the applicant has the right to dispute the accuracy of the credit report with the credit-reporting agency. - b.
-The household will have two weeks after receiving the notice of the cause for rejection to send corrected information directly to Management. - c.
+- a.
+If an applicant is denied admission based on a credit report, the written notification of denial will include: - (i) A statement that the application was rejected because of the credit report; - (ii) The name, address and telephone number of the credit reporting agency; - (iii) A statement that the credit reporting agency did not make the decision to deny the application and is unable to provide the applicant with the reasons for the denial; - (iv) A statement that the applicant is entitled to obtain a free copy of the credit report from the credit reporting agency within sixty (60) days of the notice; - (v) A statement that the applicant has the right to examine the credit report; and - (vi) A statement that the applicant has the right to dispute the accuracy of the credit report with the credit-reporting agency. - b.
+The household will have two (2) weeks after receiving the notice of the cause for rejection to send corrected information directly to Management. - c.
 If an Applicant Household claims that a disqualifying behavior as set forth in this section was the result of a disability or handicap, Management will make reasonable accommodation under the circumstances set forth in Section II of this Policy. - 3.
 Ability to Pay for Utilities.
-In addition to the financial information given above, the Applicant Household must submit proof of its ability to establish accounts in its own name for utilities.
+In addition to the financial information given above, if the utilities are tenant-paid, the Applicant Household must submit proof of its ability to establish accounts in its own name for utilities.